NTech-Lab/docs/docs/fkvideo_about.rst

 The real-time mode allows posting a face immediately after it appears in a camera field of view.
 In this mode, the face tracker searches for the best face snapshot dynamically:

 #.
 First, the face tracker estimates whether the quality of a face snapshot exceeds a pre-defined threshold value.
-If this is the case, the snapshot is posted to FindFace Server.
+If so, the snapshot is posted to FindFace Server.
 #.
 The threshold value increases after each post.
 Each time the face tracker gets a higher quality snapshot of the same face, it is posted.
 #.
 When the face disappears from the camera field of view, the threshold value resets to default.